eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 NCBI has developed a proprietary set of tools for accessing the SRA called ([sra-tools](http://ncbi.github.io/sra-tools/)).
-Historically, I avoided using it because it was atrociously difficult to access and install, and I didn't want to have to provide complex installation instructions at the beginning of my documents just so other users could install the software that I was using. *But*, now its 2017, and like any good software the sra-tools package is now available on conda, making it easy enough for anyone to install and use.
+Historically, I've avoided using this because it was atrociously difficult to access and install, and I didn't want to have to provide complex installation instructions at the beginning of my own documents just so other users could install the software that is required to download the raw data.
+*But*, now that its 2017, like most good software the sra-tools package is now available on conda, making it easy enough for anyone to install and use.
 To install the sra-tools along with another set of tools for searching genome databases (called entrez-tools), simply run the following command with conda.